norkator/cryptography/README.md

 ### Installation
 1. Download and install eclipse: https://www.eclipse.org/downloads/
+2. Download project source code by either cloning it with git or by `Clone or download` menu `Download ZIP` option.
-2. Open project in eclipse `File` - `Open projects from File System...`
+2. Open project in Eclipse `File` - `Open projects from File System...`
-3. ... more instructions coming.
+3. Navigate to `/src` - `cryptography` - `Ciphers.java` and start play with it.
+Rest of the folder structure has method specific code and tests files for running automated tests.

 ### Contributions